SUwonglab/PECA/README.md

 1, Run PECA on all the samples from two conditions one by one by "bash run_PECA.sh"

-2, Write the sample names of Group1 into one file named $Group1, and the same in $Group2 (eg. create one file named "Control" and put the sample names of first condition to this file, create one file named "Case" and put the sample names of second condition to this file)
+2, Write the sample names of Group1 and Group2 into files named $Group1 and $Group2, respectively. (eg. create one file named "Control" and put the sample names of one condition to this file, create other file named "Case" and put the names of the other condition to this file.
+Note that the sample name files contain one sample name per line )

 3, Edit the Group1 and Group2 in run_PECA_compare_dif_multiple.sh (line 3 and 4 in run_PECA_compare_dif_multiple.sh, eg. Group1=Control; Group2=Case )